stefanobianda/stefanobianda.github.io/_pages/jobs.md

   teaser: /assets/images/codice-binario-byte.jpg
 ---

-Positions held in the work environment since I completed my master's degree in electrical engineering
+The positions held in the companies where I worked after completing my master's degree in electronics.